indigo-dc/oidc-agent/gitbook/oidc-add.md

   -l, --list                 Lists the available account configurations -p, --print                Prints the encrypted account configuration and
                              exits
+      --pw-cmd=CMD           Command from which the agent can read the encryption password
+      --pw-keyring           Stores the used encryption password in the systems' keyring
-  -r, --remove               The account configuration is removed, not added -R, --remove-all           Removes all account configurations currently
+      --pw-store[=LIFETIME]  Keeps the encryption password encrypted in memory for LIFETIME seconds.
+Default: Forever -r, --remove               The account configuration is removed, not added -R, --remove-all           Removes all account configurations currently loaded
-                             loaded